mwittig/pimatic-amazing-dash-button/README.md

 [![PayPal donate button](https://img.shields.io/paypal/donate.png?color=blue)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=E44SSB34CVXP2)

+If you like this plugin , please consider &#x2605; [starring the project on github](https://github.com/mwittig/pimatic-amazing-dash-button).

 Contributions to the project are  welcome.
 You can simply fork the project and create a pull request with your contribution to start with.
 If you wish to support my work with a donation I'll highly appreciate this.

 ## History